IntersectAustralia/TrainingMaterials/assets/training_introduction.md

 ## Training

-We run training courses at all our member universities.
-We have trained:
+We run training courses in eResearch tools in a hands-on environment on campus for our member universities.

+To date, we have trained:

 <ul>
     <li><strong>6800</strong> researchers</li>